natalieagus/50002-2022/_lab/lab5.md

 ## ALU + WDSEL Unit
-This unit is fairly straightforward to implement.
-In fact, it is so easy and we just implement it for you inside `lab5_aluwdsel.jsim`.
+This unit is fairly straightforward to implement. **In fact, it is so easy and we just implement it for you** inside `lab5_aluwdsel.jsim`.
 We reuse ALU implementation from Lab 3, which we have given to you inside `lab5_alu.jsim`.

 ### ALU+WDSEL Unit Schematic
-Here is the suggested **ALU + WDSEL** Unit schematic that you can implement.
+Here is the suggested **ALU + WDSEL** Unit schematic that we implement:

 <img src="/50002/assets/contentimage/lab5/aluwdselunit.png"  class="center_full"/>